Memoricide: Memoricide of Native Americans

 The institutionalization of memoricide was marked by the forced relocation of Native Americans in the 1830 Indian Removal Act.
 The act forced approximately 100,000 Native Americans to move to the west of the Mississippi river from their ancestral homelands.
 As reported by a team of researchers led by Yale School of the Environment Professor Justin Farrell, indigenous nations in the United States have lost 98.9% of their original and historical land as of October 2021.

 From 1863 to 1864, under the Scorched earth policy, Union forces under Philip Sheridan and William Tecumseh Sherman forcibly removed the Navajo tribe, “burning houses and crops, slaughtering livestock and vandalizing properties” in Canyon de Chelly.
 Soldiers destroyed several thousand peach trees, culturally significant to the Navajo as a food source and symbol of independence.

-In the 1870s-1880s the United States adopted a policy of forced assimilation and cultural extinction for native tribes, intending to deprive them of their self governance.
+In the 1870s to 1880s, the United States adopted a policy of forced assimilation and cultural extinction for native tribes, intending to deprive them of their self governance.
 With the Dawes Act of 1887, the United States attempted to destroy Indian reservations via a de facto land privatization system.

 On June 2, 1924, the United States opened citizenship to Native Americans, with the Indian Citizenship Act.
 The act, joined with blood quantum laws, forced Native Americans who identified as mixed race to give up their tribal status, which damaged Indian cultural identity.
 The Civilization Fund Act established, funded, and forced Indian children to attend boarding schools across the country—367 altogether—with the incentive of erasing their language, culture, and identity.
-At the boarding schools, Indian children were banned from “speaking their native language, wearing traditional clothes, or carrying out traditional activities.”
+At the boarding schools, Indian children were banned from "speaking their native language, wearing traditional clothes, or carrying out traditional activities."

-Rebecca Nagle alleges that information about Native Americans has been “systematically removed from mainstream media and popular culture.”
+Rebecca Nagle alleges that information about Native Americans has been "systematically removed from mainstream media and popular culture."
 According to the National Indian Education Association, 87% of state-level U.S. history textbooks do not mention the history of indigenous people after the 19th century.